Time to get tough with 'bully' Facebook, UK lawmaker and publishers say

 Knight’s comments echoed those of the head of the UK’s news media trade group.

-News Media Association chairman Henry Faure Walker said that Facebook’s action during the global pandemic was “a classic example of a monopoly power being the schoolyard bully, trying to protect its dominant position with scant regard for the citizens and customers it supposedly serves”.
+News Media Association chairman Henry Faure Walker said that Facebook’s action during a pandemic was “a classic example of a monopoly power being the schoolyard bully, trying to protect its dominant position with scant regard for the citizens and customers it supposedly serves”.

 DEFINING BATTLE

-Governments across the world have been puzzling for years what to do with the tech giants that have transformed global communication, amplified misinformation and ripped revenue away from more traditional media producers.
+Governments across the world have been puzzling for years what to do with the companies that have transformed global communication, amplified misinformation and ripped revenue away from more traditional media producers.

 On Thursday, the British government took a more cautious line than some of Facebook’s fiercer critics.

-“We encourage Facebook and the Australian government to work together to find a solution.”
+British Foreign Secretary Dominic Raab, asked about the dispute during a visit to Paris, said: “There’s a sensible conversation that is to be had between government and tech companies about making sure news is available in the most effective, efficient and cost-effective way for consumers.”

-Knight, who compared the innovation and disruption of the U.S. tech giants to the invention of the printing press in Europe in the 15th century, said the tussle between state and tech giants would be one of the defining battles of the age.
+Knight, who compared the innovation and disruption of the large U.S. tech companies to the invention of the printing press in Europe in the 15th century, said the tussle between them and the state would be one of the defining battles of the age.

-“This (Australia) is a real test case,” said Knight, who said he favoured using competition rules to look at the tech giants and to force them to pay for content.
+“This (Australia) is a real test case,” said Knight, who said he favoured using competition rules.

 In Britain the government has commissioned reviews into digital competition and the sustainability of news.